 In general, the treatment of an exchanging partner's exchange and receipt of TRA Payments on account of the exchange will depend on whether, at the time of the exchange, the fair market value of the partner's entitlement to receive TRA Payments is reasonably ascertainable.
 If it is, then the exchange and the receipt of TRA Payments will be accounted for under the "closed transaction method."
-Otherwise, the exchange and receipt of TRA Payments will be accounted for under the "closed transaction method."
-Otherwise, the exchange and receipt of TRA Payments will be accounted for under the "closed transaction method."
 Otherwise, the exchange and receipt of TRA Payments will be accounted for under the "open transaction method."
 Applicable Treasury Regulations provide that the fair market value of an entitlement to receive contingent payments, such as the TRA Payments, will only be treated as not reasonably ascertainable in "rare and extraordinary cases."
 We strongly encourage you to consult your tax advisor regarding whether the value of your entitlement to receive TRA Payments on account of your exchange will be reasonably ascertainable at the time of your exchange and the resulting tax consequences to you.